henrysky/astroNN/docs/source/tools_gaia.rst

 Anderson2017 is described in here: https://arxiv.org/pdf/1706.05055

-Please be advised starting from 26 April 2018, anderson2017 in astroNN was reduced to parallax cross matched with APOGEE DR14 only
+Please be advised starting from 26 April 2018, anderson2017 in astroNN is reduced to parallax cross matched with APOGEE DR14 only.
 If you see this message, anderson2017 in this astroNN version is reduced.
 Moreover, anderson2017 will be removed in the future

 .. code-block:: python